sdc-china/IDA-doc/_posts/2018-11-23-references-setup-selenium-grid-on-redhat.md

 ---
-title: "Setup Selenium Grid on Redhat"
+title: "Setup Selenium Grid on RedHat"
 category: references
 date: 2018-11-23 15:39:00
 last_modified_at: 2020-10-27 15:39:00
 ---

-# Setup Selenium Grid on Redhat
+# Setup Selenium Grid on RedHat

 ## Install Latest Firefox

-Please note that the old version firefox installed on Redhat may not support headless well, so we'd better to install the latest firefox.
+Please note that the old version of Firefox installed on RedHat may not support headless well, so we'd better install the latest Firefox.

 ```
 sudo yum remove firefox